ABHAY0PARIHAR/GH-Workshop-Design/README.md

 ### Questions?
 Doubts?

-Connect us here at the discord server.
+Connect us at the discord server.
 We'll reach you at our best 😉